A 4:30 read

 Usual suspects cited: Kennedy, Lincoln, Churchill, Gandhi.
 (Good luck getting through a strategy presentation without hearing at least one “lesson” from Steve Jobs.)
 Edgy provocateurs love to cite Hitler as a “bad man, certainly – but a great leader.”
 (Spoiler alert: No, he was an incompetent manager.
 And, well, also pure evil.)

-It’s hard to imagine how any of them would fare in today’s workplace.
+It’s hard to imagine how any of these historical greats would fare in today’s workplace.
 Sir Winston’s cigar smoke is disqualification enough.
 To (literally) shake things up, we need leaders primed for a more modern era – like the frontman for rock n’ roll’s Foo Fighters: Dave Grohl.

 There is no definitive and complete inventory of leadership skills, but some are key.
 And on those, Dave rocks.

 Go On and Have It All:

 Great Leaders Focus on Results

 Elementary students are graded for effort; leaders are scored on accomplishment.
 Anyone who has ever strapped on a guitar knows how to keep score: money and fame.
 Grohl has certainly achieved that.
 (If only firing up Excel inspired the same level of fan devotion and conspicuous lavishness….)

 Bringing in outside talent – even temporarily – is a way great leaders infuse their organization with new ideas (this message brought to you by consultants everywhere).
 Keeping diverse resources focused on outcomes can be an issue, and challenging oneself and others to try new things and push the envelope does not guarantee success.
 Strong sales can make any organization complacent; a good leader inspires his/her teammates to experiment and work outside their comfort zones.

 Just Trying to Keep My T-Shirt Clean: